BLCM/bl3mods/Apocalyptech/README.md

       - The Pyre of Stars
   - The Target of Opportunity in Devil's Razor
   - Target of Opportunity in Cathedral of the Twin Gods
+  - All DLC1 challenges are omitted
+  - Gaige's Gift challenges from DLC2 are omitted 'cause they act weirdly
+  - Some Eldritch Statue challenges from DLC2 don't seem to work.
 - `more_visible_echo_logs.txt` - Makes ECHO Log loot bars (and any other item using that bar, such as mission items) much bigger.
 Used to hopefully catch any ECHOs I may have missed after a few playthroughs.